ephico2real2/cheatsheet/deletejira.md

-Here is a suggested Jira story to update the Active Directory (AD) password policy:
+Sample
 ---

-**Title:** Update Active Directory Password Policy in Sandbox Environment
+**Summary:**
+Deploy KCS Webhook for OpenShift Alerts and Create Kustomize Patches for Dynamic Configuration

 **Description:**

-As part of our security enhancement, we need to update the password policy in the Active Directory (AD) to align with Okta's policies and improve password security.
-The changes will first be implemented in the sandbox environment for testing before pushing to production.

-The password policy will include the following:

-- Minimum length of 15 characters.
-- Must not contain part of the username.
-- Must not contain the user's first name.
-- Must not contain the user's last name.
-- Enforce password history for the last 24 passwords.
-- Minimum password age set to 1 hour.
-- Lock the user after 10 unsuccessful attempts.
-- Automatically unlock the account after 30 minutes.
+The KCS webhook application was successfully deployed to the SDE OpenShift Kubernetes cluster using ArgoCD.
+This application is used for alerting in OpenShift, and the following tasks were completed as part of this deployment:

+1. Organized deployment artifacts for the KCS webhook application.
+2. Created a deployment strategy involving the use of a token from a custom service account for communicating with the OpenShift Cluster API.
+3. Implemented a `Secret` specification to handle token generation for the service account.
+4. Verified that the deployment was successful in the SDE OpenShift Kubernetes cluster.

+Additionally, to ensure the deployment is adaptable across different OpenShift clusters, the following tasks will be completed:

+5. **Create Kustomize Patch for `OCP_URL`**:
+   A patch file will be created to dynamically manage the `OCP_URL` variable in the deployment spec, as the OpenShift Cluster API URL varies between target clusters.

+6. **Create Kustomize Patch for Webhook Route Host**:
+   Another patch file will be created to manage the OpenShift route host for the webhook, as this varies for each target cluster.

 **Acceptance Criteria:**

-- [ ] Ensure the password policy is updated in the sandbox AD environment.
+- [ ] Deployment artifacts for the KCS webhook are organized and stored in the correct location.
-- [ ] Test the new password policy by creating users and validating compliance with the new rules.
+- [ ] The token from the custom service account is correctly used to communicate with the OpenShift Cluster API.
-- [ ] Verify the lockout behavior after 10 unsuccessful attempts and confirm automatic unlocking after 30 minutes.
+- [ ] The KCS webhook application is successfully deployed and functional in the SDE OpenShift Kubernetes cluster.
-- [ ] Document any issues encountered during the sandbox implementation and potential changes needed before applying to production.
+- [ ] Kustomize patch file for managing the `OCP_URL` is created and applied to the deployment spec.
-- [ ] Review and confirm the password history and minimum password age settings are applied correctly.
+- [ ] Kustomize patch file for managing the OpenShift route host is created and applied.
-- [ ] All changes to be reviewed and signed off before deployment to production.
+- [ ] Alerts are triggered as expected based on OpenShift events in the SDE cluster.

 **Priority:** Medium
-**Labels:** Active Directory, Security, Sandbox

-**Assignee:** (Assign yourself or the relevant team member)
-**Reporter:** (Your name)
-**Sprint:** (Add to the relevant sprint if applicable)
+**Assignee:** [Your Name]

+**Labels:** OpenShift, ArgoCD, Kustomize, KCS Webhook, Deployment

+**Components:** Kubernetes, Alerts, Kustomize

 ---

-Feel free to adjust any of the details, including the priority or sprint, based on your team's workflow!